When and Why do States Respond to Women’s Claims: Understanding Gender-Egalitarian Policy Change in Asia

 The project aims to contribute insights into:

-- the complex processes through which advocates for women's rights articulate their demands, and strategize with other actors both within and outside the state realm, and transnationally, to bring about policy change;
+The complex processes through which advocates for women’s rights articulate their demands, and strategize with other actors both within and outside the states realm, and transnationally, to bring about policy change;

-- the "blind spots" or issues on which there has been little advocacy, or where advocacy does not enter policy debates, despite their centrality to women's lives and wellbeing; and
+The ‘blind spots’ or issues on which there has been little advocacy, or where advocacy does not entre policy debates, despite their centrality to women’s lives and wellbeing; and